 Data standardization can help electronics manufacturers overcome these challenges and build the “factories of the future” with the capacity to succeed in this complex new arena.
 A standardized data format boosts efficiency, saving both manpower and time in data preparation and programming.
 It supports automation and utilizes physical production system data to create a “digital twin” of every stage of the process.
 This in turn saves additional resources including expensive materials, while enabling earlier identification of and faster response to problems.

 Data standardization and digital twinning have become key factors in successful electronic vehicle manufacturing.
 Luckily, with Siemens’ Teamcenter® software, they are now easier to implement than ever before,.
 Teamcenter breaks down silos with an integrated solution for electronics manufacturing across all facilities and facilitates innovation and boosts efficiency with the digital twin.
 With Teamcenter, manufacturers have the infrastructure they need to build the mobility solutions of the future.

-To learn more about how a digital twin can help speed and optimize manufacturing of electric vehicles, join our live webinar on September 30, Accelerating Electric Vehicle Manufacturing with a Digital Twin.
+To learn more about how a digital twin can help speed and optimize manufacturing of electric vehicles, watch our on-demand webinar Accelerating Electric Vehicle Manufacturing with a Digital Twin.